Anddii/dx12_play/README.md

 # dx12_play is my main repository messing with DirectX 12.

-Purpose of this repo is to track my progress of learning DirectX and graphics programming.
+The purpose of this repo is to track my progress of learning DirectX and graphics programming.

 New features are implemented to their own branches.

-Main branch is only a simple app to draw a trianlge and navigate trough different branches.
+Main branch is only a simple app to draw a triangle and navigate trough different branches.

 ## Links
 ### [1.
 Triangle](https://github.com/antti-kyto/dx12_play/tree/1_Triangle)